"A good consultant is a better investment than free advice"

 placing them exactly where WE think they need to be.

 Spring Creek profits from our natural resources, so we want to be sure our natural resources profit from Spring Creek Aquatic Concepts.
 We accomplish this via several avenues:

-Wherever possible we utilize local native stocks of fish in our projects.
-We also insist on native vegetation.
+Where possible we utilize local native stocks of fish in our projects.
+We also encourage native vegetation.
 Again, clients usually experience higher property values resulting from natural projects featuring native species.
 For instance native brook trout projects in New England tend to become more valuable than ponds and lakes with non-native rainbow trout.

 Because our waters are very stable spring-fed type environments, rare flowering plants, that require these special environments, thrive in our lakes and streams.
 We are expanding the range of these sensitive wetland flowering plants by doing our work.
 This translates to larger populations of rare plants and increased beauty and value of our waters.

 Because these spring-fed habitats are so rare, we are continuously adding more and more of one of the rarest types of wetlands to the wetland base that is dwindling in most areas.